Introduction goes here

 74

-Order to the seneschal of Gascony and the constable of Bordeaux that at the end of the three years period to make have for another year to Ysabe de Lalande la Lande, former lady of Blaye , her heirs and executors all the issues, emoluments and other profits [granted to her for this three years period], and the constable will have due allowance in his account.
-Lately, Lalande requested that the king will wish, as Jaufré-Rudel [IV], former lord of Blaye Blavie , her former husband allocated to her at the time he married her a dowry of 3,000l.t.parv. to receive from the land of Blaye , and Lalande granted after the death of Jaufré-Rudel the right she had on the land of Blaye because of this dowry to E[dward II] and quietly claimed the 3,000l.t.parv. that [Edward II ] had to pay to her under certain terms, and Lalande was not then satisfied of this sum of money.
-The king ordered the then constable of Bordeaux that having viewed the said letters and having on them full information, if it appeared it was true, he should have made payment from the issues of the duchy or make satisfaction elsewhere of what is owed to Lalande without delay.
-And John Travers, then constable of Bordeaux had with those of the king's council of these parts full information and found that 1,200l.parv.t. of these 3,000l. were due to her at the feast of All Saints 1 1333.
-And the constable allocated to Lalande, with the advice of the said king's councillors and, it is claimed, by virtue of [Edward II]'s order, all the issues, emoluments and other profits of money, issues, rents, services of the free tenants and other parts of the prévôté of Blaye Blavie , excepting the castle of Blaye Blavie and the wastelands pertaining to it, as well as the bladagio and furmentagio that Johan Colom Columb held in the honor of Blaye Blavie by grant of [Edward II], to have and receive at the feast of All Saints for a three years period in full satisfaction of these 1,200l., as more fully appear by letters under the seal of the Court of Gascony and the letters of [Edward II], letters that Lalande claims to have in her possession.
-Lalande requested that the king , because of her grant [of her right on the land of Blaye] and the delay in paying her this sum, she suffered various damages and grievances, and Antonio di Pessagnow, former seneschal of the duchy Pessaigne was bound to her for her security in a sum of 4,800l., in addition of the said sum of 3,000l., has a favourable view on her case.
+Order to the seneschal of Gascony and the constable of Bordeaux, that at the end of the three years period to make have for another year to la Lande Isabe de Lalande, former lady of Blaye , her heirs and executors, all the issues, emoluments and other profits granted to her for this three years period, and the constable will have due allowance in his account.
+Lately, Lalande has alleged to the king that her late husband, Jaufré-Rudel [V], late Blavia lord of Blaye , when they were betrothed, assigned her a dowry of 3,000 l.t.parv. to be received from the land of Blaye , and after the death of Jaufré-Rudel, she remitted and quitclaimed the right that she had in that land in right of her dower to Edward II, late king of England , the king's father, for 3,000 l.t.parv. to be paid to her at certain terms, and for which she has not been satisfied.
+The king ordered the then constable of Bordeaux to view the letters and to obtain full information on the matter, and if he found that this was true, he was to make payment or satisfy her in other ways, of what he will find was owed to her from the issues of the duchy without delay.
+And John Travers, then constable of Bordeaux had with those of the king's council of these parts full information and found that 1,200 l.parv.t. of these 3,000 l. were due to her on 1 November 1333.
+And the constable allocated to Lalande, with the advice of the said king's councillors and, it is claimed, by virtue of Edward II's order, all the issues, emoluments and other profits of money, issues, rents, services of the free tenants and other parts of the Blavia prévôté of Blaye , excepting the Blavia castle of Blaye and the wastelands pertaining to it, as well as the bladagium and furmentagium that Columb Johan Colom held in the Blavia honor of Blaye by grant of Edward II, to have and receive on 1 November for a three years period in full satisfaction of these 1,200 l. , as more fully appears by letters under the seal of the court of Gascony and letters of Edward II, letters that Lalande claims to have in her possession.
+Lalande requested that the king , because of her grant of her right on the land of Blaye and the delay in paying her this sum, causing her to suffer various damages and grievances, and Pessaigne Antonio di Pessagno, former seneschal of the duchy , was bound to her in a sum of 4,800 l. in the king's name and his heirs in order to have her security, a debt she cancelled, will wish to have a favourable grace in addition of the said sum of 3,000 l. .m

 By C.